Skip to content

 Clearing app windows with just one tap

-One of my favorite Android features, which is actually more cosmetic than anything else, is the Clear All button present on the Overview screen.
-You know what it does: it clears all items that are currently open or were recently open in just one go and presents a lovely “No recent items” message on the overview screen.
+One of my favorite Android features, which is more cosmetic than anything else, is the Clear All button on the Overview screen.
+You know what it does: it clears all items that are currently open or were recently opened in just one go and presents a lovely “No recent items” message on the overview screen.

 clear recent apps

 In iOS 11, and previous versions of iOS, however, you necessarily have to flick through plenty of open apps individually until all your apps (i.e. the ones that are running at that moment) are closed.
-Although it’s true that iOS boasts of a number of under the hood, concealed tools that manage the resources used by the open apps (especially the ones that have been sitting idle in the background for some time) quite efficiently, and that the Clear All is more of a cosmetic feature, but for a user who is as neat-freak as me, the Clear All function has its own special place, which iOS 11 doesn’t consist of.
+Although iOS indeed boasts of several under-the-hood, concealed tools that manage the resources used by the open apps (especially the ones that have been sitting idle in the background for some time) quite efficiently, and Clear All is more of a cosmetic feature, a user who is as neat-freak as me, the Clear All function has its special place, which iOS 11 doesn’t consist of.

 More than one Do Not Disturb schedule